Tournament Rules & Regulations

 Foul Shots:

-Note: In the last two minutes if the team fouls are less than 7, the team will automatically jump to 7 upon their first team foul and a penalty will be administered on the 8th team foul.
+Note: In the last two minutes if the team fouls are less than 6, the team will automatically jump to 6 upon their first team foul and a penalty will be administered on the 8th team foul.
+(1 foul to give - if haven’t reached bonus yet)

 Defaulted Games: